A Reversible Dynamic Movement Primitive formulation: Conclusions

 \section{Conclusions}

 In this work, a reversible Dynamic Movement Primitive (DMP) formulation was proposed which ensures global asymptotic stability of the target in both forward and backward motion.
-All favourable properties of the classical DMP formulation are retained while a few additional desirable properties are supported.
-The proposed formulation was validated through simulations and experiments and compared to the classical formulation.
-In this work, the focus was placed on encoding point-to-point motions, however the proposed formulation can be easily extended for rhythmic motions.
-Future work will be directed towards highlighting its reversibility and comparative merits in assembly and disassembly tasks.
+All favourable properties of the original DMP formulation are retained with a few additional desirable properties supported.
+The usefulness of the proposed formulation was showcased in RiH experiments.